Parvo Treatment and PreventionLast updated: August 02, 2016

 - Take Care of Healthy Puppies First – Then move to the sick ones.
 Do not go back to the healthy puppies without strict disinfection, and if Parvo is the issue, change clothes.
 Removing coveralls after care and washing your hands will go a long way in stopping the spread of disease.
 Hand disinfectants take too long – don't rely on just them.
 Be certain you're using a penetrating disinfectant to kill Parvovirus.
 Bleach won't cut it in an outbreak!
 Virkon spray and shoe bath is good.

-- Booster – Give a Parvo-only vaccine immediately to every puppy over 4 weeks and booster every two weeks.
+- Booster – Give a Parvo-only vaccine immediately to every puppy over four weeks and booster every two weeks.

 - Give Electrolytes – All kennel puppies go on electrolytes in water.
 You want to hydrate any puppy thinking of getting sick.
-Re-Sorb® in one gallon of water is economical to use.
-Always keep Re-Sorb® packets in your kennel to use when needed.
+Breeder's Edge® Puppy Lyte is recommended.
+Always keep Puppy Lyte in your kennel to use when needed.

 - Fluids save the puppy from death.
 Parvo puppies do not drink and are losing liquid from the diarrhea and vomiting.
 Without injectable fluids, they will die.
 We like saline and it is available in 500 cc bottles.
 You have to give SQ fluids at least, but IP or IV fluids are faster and better.
 Ask and we can explain the technique.

-- Start with 5 cc/lb shock dose of fluids to catch them up.
-Then follow with 5 cc/lb, twice a day, plus add what is lost in vomiting and diarrhea.
-2 Tbsp of diarrhea is 30 cc of fluid.
+- Start with five cc/lb shock dose of fluids to catch them up.
+Then follow with five cc/lb, twice a day, plus add what is lost in vomiting and diarrhea.
+Two Tbsp of diarrhea is 30 cc of fluid.
 You can add antibiotics (Tylan® 100 mg/500 cc), but don't pill a nauseated puppy.

-- You can add 50% Dextrose to make no more than a 10% solution for injection.
-We like a 2% (20 cc of 50% dextrose & 500 cc of saline), but up to 100 cc of added 50% Dextrose is OK for fluid injection.
+- You can add 50 percent Dextrose to make no more than a 10 percent solution for injection.
+We like a two percent (20 cc of 50% dextrose & 500 cc of saline), but up to 100 cc of added 50 percent Dextrose is okay for fluid injection.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.